-Minor Spills

-- ▶ Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.

-- Clean up all spills immediately.
+Minor Spills Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
+Clean up all spills immediately.
+Major Spills #

-- Major Spills

-- ► Clear area of personnel and move upwind.

 Personal Protective Equipment advice is contained in Section 8 of the SDS.